Fano fingerprints of Majoranas in Kitaev dimers of superconducting adatoms: The model

 Here we express the adatom 2 in the Majorana basis by following the transformation $d_{2}=\frac{1}{\sqrt{2}}(\Psi_{A}+i\Psi_{B})$ and $d_{2}^{\dagger}=\frac{1}{\sqrt{2}}(\Psi_{A}-i\Psi_{B}),$ in which $\Psi_{l}^{\dagger}=\Psi_{l}$ $(l=A,B)$ characterizes a MF operator, thus yielding

 where the first term in the second line makes explicit the MFs within the adatom $2$ and the others stand for the connections between MFs $A$ and $B$ with the adatom $1$ (see Figs.\ref{Fig1}(c), (d) and (e)).
-It is worth noticing that the standard Majorana ZBP occurs for $t=\Delta$ and $\varepsilon_{2}=0,$ thus implying the topological phase of the Kitaev chain, with the conductance $G=0.5G_{0}$ \cite{key-25,key-25b} arising from the half-fermion given by the MF $A$ completely decoupled from the MF $B$ within this regime (Fig.\,\ref{Fig1}(e)).
+It is worth noticing that the standard Majorana ZBP occurs for $t=\Delta,$ $\varepsilon_{1}\neq0$ and $\varepsilon_{2}=0,$ with the conductance $G=0.5G_{0}$ due to the MF $\gamma_{1}=i(d_{1}-d_{1}^{\dagger})/\sqrt{2}$ existing in the adatom 1 given by the second term of Eq.(\ref{eq:MQPs}) ($-2it\gamma_{1}\Psi_{A}$), which has a component on the adatom 2, where a completely localized MF is observed according to M. Leijnse and K. Flensberg in Ref.\citep{key-377}.

 In this scenario, we explore the model regimes $t=\Delta$ and $t\neq\Delta$ combined with $\varepsilon_{2}>0$ and $\varepsilon_{2}<0$ varied symmetrically with respect to the MF zero mode.
-We stress that for a fixed $\Delta,$ the tuning of the parameter $t$ can be performed experimentally just by changing the distance between the adatoms 1 and 2, while the AFM tip controls the level position $\varepsilon_{2}$ of the adatom 2 of the Kitaev chain, since such a tip operates as a gate potential.
+We stress that for a fixed $\Delta,$ the tuning of the parameter $t$ can be performed experimentally just by changing the distance between the adatoms 1 and 2, while the AFM tip controls the level position $\varepsilon_{2}$ of the adatom 2, since such a tip operates as a gate potential.
 Particularly for $t=\Delta,$ we can verify in Eq.\,(\ref{eq:MQPs}) that the adatom 1 decouples from the MF $B$ (here sketched by the most right half-sphere in Fig.\,\ref{Fig1}(d)) thus allowing an exclusively connection between this adatom and the MF $A$ (the most left half-sphere) as the Hamiltonian $\mathcal{H}_{\text{{MFs}}}=\varepsilon_{2}(i\Psi_{A}\Psi_{B}+\frac{1}{2})+\sqrt{2}\Delta(d_{1}-d_{1}^{\dagger})\Psi_{A}$ points out.
 For $\varepsilon_{2}\neq0,$ the Fano profile of the transmittance becomes invariant under the symmetric change of $\varepsilon_{2}$ with respect to the MF zero mode, in contrast with the case $t\neq\Delta$ where this universality is prevented.
 Thereafter, it gives rise to distinct transmittance profiles strongly dependent on the sign of $\varepsilon_{2}$ away from the point $t=\Delta.$